-In the automatic mode, the pump will stop when the liquid in the wet well or sump lowers and activates the "Off" float switch(s).
-The pump will restart automatically when the liquid rises and activates the "On" float switch(s).
+In the automatic mode, the pump will stop when the liquid in the wet well or sump lowers and activates the "Off" float switch(s) or "Off" setpoint stored in the optional EPS.
+The pump will restart automatically when the liquid rises and activates the "On" float switch(s) or "On" setpoint stored in the optional EPS.